Enabling Act of 1933: Consequences

 The Enabling Act completed the effect of the Reichstag Fire Decree.
 It transformed Hitler's government into a legal dictatorship and laid the groundwork for his totalitarian regime.
-Thus empowered, Hitler could begin German rearmament and achieve his aggressive foreign policy aims, which ultimately resulted in World War II.
+Thus empowered, Hitler could begin German rearmament and achieve his aggressive foreign policy aims, which ultimately resulted in World War II and the death of one-tenth of Germany's own population.

 The Reichstag effectively became the rubber stamp parliament that Hitler sought.
 The German conservative elite, including the vice-chancellor Franz von Papen, having underestimated the determination of the Nazis to monopolize state power, were soon marginalized by the Nazi regime.
 By mid-March 1933, the government began sending communists, trade union leaders, and other political dissidents to Dachau, the first Nazi concentration camp.

 On 14 July 1933, the Law Against the Formation of Parties made the Nazi Party the only legally permitted party in Germany.
 With that, Hitler fulfilled what he had promised in earlier campaign speeches: "I set for myself one aim ... to sweep these thirty parties out of Germany!"

 Legal fate

 The Weimar Constitution of 1919, as amended by the Enabling Act, remained technically in effect.
+No new constitution was ever introduced and the Weimar constitution was never formally repealed or invalidated by the Nazi regime.